viniciusagvaz/viniciusagvaz/README.md

 <h4>Call me Vini, chief 🫡</h4>

-👨‍🍳 - Formerly a chef who's now a programming student from Brazil.
+👨‍🍳 - Formerly a chef who's now a Analysis and Development of Systems student from Brazil.

 <div>
 	🤓 - I'm current learning: